BenTaylorPublic/screeps/README.md

 ### Long term:
 ```
+Attack Type
+    Rally until a creep has < X ticks left to live

 Links
     Should be able to skip from stage 1.6 to 4.8 (skip caches)
     Should place links in this order